Bey0ndH0riz0ns/TWD/README.md

 ![image 4](https://github.com/Bey0ndH0riz0ns/TWD/blob/main/Images/Example_Problem_3_2.PNG)

+As we can see, there are some common things like country, but how they are named and how many more questions 2022 has makes integrating these datasets non-trivial.

 Here is an example of the fourth problem:

 ![image 5](https://github.com/Bey0ndH0riz0ns/TWD/blob/main/Images/Example_Problem_4.PNG)

+As we can see, the integrated dataset is quite huge, which makes it harder to handle with limited computational resources and different software limitations.

 Here is an example of the fifth problem: